-The ProLon C1000 controller is powered by a 24 VAC power source connected using the "COM" terminal and the "24 VAC" terminal (see Figure 16).
+The Prolon C1050 controller is powered by a 24 VAC power source connected using the "COM" terminal and the "24 VAC" terminal.
 The common for all inputs and outputs are the same as the power source's common (exception: when an output is set to passive, the common for this output will not correspond to the power source common).
 All output power sources also originate from the controller's power source.

-Figure 16 - Connecting the 24VAC Power Source
+Figure 15 - Connecting the 24VAC Power Source